Table Of Contents

 The PlusCart is sending an unique Id ("PlusStore-ID" header) with every request.

 This unique Id should not be published by a PlusROM back end.
-There will be an API at the PlusStore where "registered" back ends can query the User-Name (and in future maybe more) of the owner of this specific Cart.
+There is an API at the PlusStore where "registered" back ends can query the User-Name (and in future maybe more) of the owner of this specific Cart.

 Of course this will only work for registered/connected PlusCarts.